manloloy/Problems/MultivariateNormalRandomVariables(MVN).md

-# Proof of the Multivariate Normal PDF via Whitening
+# Proof of the Multivariate Normal PDF

-This document presents a full mathematical derivation of the multivariate normal (MVN) probability density function (PDF) using the whitening (eigenvalue decomposition) method.

 ## 1. Introduction